JetBrains/teamcity-documentation/topics/setting-up-external-database.md

 On the first TeamCity run, using an internal database based on the HSQLDB database engine is suggested by default.
 The internal database suits evaluation purposes only; it works out of the box and requires no additional setup.

-However, we strongly recommend using an external database as a back\-end TeamCity database in a production environment.
-An external database is usually more reliable and provides better performance: the internal database may crash and lose all your data (e.g. on the "out of disk space" condition).
+However, we strongly recommend using an external database as a backend TeamCity database in a production environment.
+An external database is usually more reliable and provides better performance: the internal database may crash and lose all your data (for example, on the "out of disk space" condition).
 Also, the internal database may become extremely slow on large data sets (say, database storage files over 200Mb).
 Also note that our support does not cover any performance or database data loss issues if you are using the internal database.

 In short, __do not EVER use internal HSQLDB database for production TeamCity instances__.
 [Migrate to an external database](migrating-to-an-external-database.md) the moment you start to rely on the data stored in TeamCity server.